-Transitionally Age Youth are historically underserved populations.
+Transitional Age Youth are historically underserved populations.
 Outreach to this unique population requires a culturally sensitive approach to service provisions.
 In addition to utilizing a variety of age specific strategies.

-Goals and Objectives Goals The Outreach and Engagement program strives to identify individuals in need of behavioral health services and supports and link them to existing county services, including services at Behavioral Health, the One Stop Centers, and additional county service delivery locations, and to educate community members about available services and supports.
+Goals and Ol Goals and Objectives Goals The Outreach and Engagement program strives to identify individuals in need of behavioral health services and supports and link them to existing county services, including services at Behavioral Health, the One Stop Centers, and additional county service delivery locations, and to educate community members about available services and supports.
 The program also seeks to reduce stigma through education about mental illness and psychological wellness; improve relations between behavioral health providers, overlapping jurisdictions, and different cultures and communities; and reduce barriers to participation in Behavioral Health Services.
-Objective 1: Maintain a tracking log of outreach activities, including the number of outreach attempts, number of community members reached, and number of community members subsequently engaged in MHSA services.
+Objective 1: numb ain a tracking log of er of outreach attemp ed. and number of o ots, number of comm nunity members reached, and number of community members subsequently engaged in MHSA services.
 Objective 2: Conduct regular outreach in Susanville, Westwood, Fort Sage and Big Valley and enroll eligible participants.
 Maintain a log of outreach attempts and total reach in these regions.
 Objective 3: Update website, brochures, and flyers.
-Number to be served FY 2019-2020: 2161 Proposed Budget FY 2019-2020: \$120,000 Cost per Perso FY 2019-2020: on \$55.53 Total Proposed Budget FY 2019- 2020: \$120,000
+Number to be served FY 2021-2024 FY 2021-2024: Cost per Pers FY 2021-2024 rson \$1112.00 Total Proposed \$528,200.00